uber/cadence/docs/08_cli.md

 docker run --rm ubercadence/cli:master --domain samples-domain domain describe
 ```

-You may get "connection refused" error for 18.03 onwards versions of docker.
-You have to use host.docker.internal.
-For more info check https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds
+On Docker versions 18.03 and later, you may get a "connection refused" error.
+You can work around this by setting the host to "host.docker.internal" (see [here](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds) for more info).

 ```
 docker run --rm ubercadence/cli:master --address host.docker.internal:7933 --domain samples-domain domain describe
 ```